apache/spark/python/docs/source/user_guide/sql/type_conversions.rst

       - The value type in Python of the data type of this field.
 For example, Int for a StructField with the data type IntegerType.
       - StructField(*name*, *dataType*, [*nullable*])
           .. note:: The default value of *nullable* is True.

+..
+TODO: Add explanation and table for type conversions (SPARK-44734).